-In August 2014, the Alliance submitted a report to ASEAN Economic Ministers (AEM): “Beyond AEC 2015: Policy Recommendations for ASEAN SME Competitiveness” at the 46th AEM Meeting in Nay Pyi Taw, Myanmar.
-The report provided the Alliance’s perspective on opportunities and challenges faced by ASEAN SMEs, as well as recommendations to help ASEAN realize its considerable economic potential.
+In August 2014, the Alliance submitted a report to the ASEAN Economic Minsters (AEM) entitled “Beyond AEC 2015: Policy Recommendations for ASEAN SME Competitiveness” at the 46th AEM Meeting in Nay Pyi Taw, Myanmar.
+The report offers the Business Alliance’s perspective on opportunities and challenges faced by ASEAN SMEs, as well as recommendations to help ASEAN realize its considerable economic potential.

-In addition to company support for specific programs, the Business Alliance is supported by UPS.
+In addition to company support for specific programs, the Business Alliance is supported by: